Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2

 The best fit CEF parameters, taken from Model 1, are given in Table \ref{tab:CES+KES_CEF_params}. \begin{widetext} The lowest energy doublet for $\rm KErSe_2$ is

 and the lowest energy doublet for $\rm CsErSe_2$ is

 \end{widetext} The full lists of eigenvalues and eigenstates are given in Tables \ref{tab:KES_Eigenvectors} and \ref{tab:CES_Eigenvectors}.
 The $g$ tensors calculated from the ground state kets are $g_{\perp}=6.0(1)$ and $g_{z}=4.9(2)$ for $\rm KErSe_2$; and $g_{\perp}=5.4(3)$ and $g_{z}=5.9(5)$ for $\rm CsErSe_2$.
 For $\rm KErSe_2$ the $g$ tensor is easy-plane, but for $\rm CsErSe_2$ both easy-axis and easy-plane $g$-tensors are within uncertainty.
 Both are in qualitative agreement with the anisotropy indicated by low-field magnetization.
-The uncertainties for these values were calculated by finding a line through parameter space which minimizes reduced $\chi^2$ up to one standard deviation from the global minimum.
-This method, explained in detail in Appendix \ref{app:uncertainty}, fully accounts for correlated uncertanties and gives accurate bounds on the final eigenstate coefficients.